l2t3r/aws-minion/docs/concepts.rst

 The following AWS resources are created per application:

-* Security Group ("app-myapp"), allowing to restrict access to and from application instances.
+* `Security Group`_ ("app-myapp"), allowing to restrict access to and from application instances.
-* IAM Role, allowing to access other AWS services such as S3 without passing access keys
+* `IAM Role`_, allowing to access other AWS services such as S3 without passing access keys
 * DNS entry in Route 53 pointing to application version(s)